Some chickens can and do fly!

 How To Clip Chicken Wings

-Clipping a chickens wings unbalances them so they cannot get an equal lift to fly.
+Clipping a chicken’s wing feathers unbalances them so they cannot get an equal lift to fly.

 Remember though this also puts the chicken at a disadvantage should predators get near them.

 This video shows you how to properly trim the wings: